 The Dordogne River valley in Western France is one of the country's longest and most scenic.
 For 500 km, the Dordogne cuts through layers of limestone plateau and meanders from the woody hills of the Massif Central to the manicured Bordeaux wine vineyards.
 Our bike tour of the Dordogne takes you on some of the nicest cycling routes in Europe, with breathtaking views of medieval castles topping the hills at every bend in the river.
-Add visits to prehistoric cave paintings, two nights in St. Émilion, wine tastings and great food, and you have one of our all-time favorite bicycle tours.
+Add visits to cave sculptures at Cap Blanc, two nights in St. Émilion, wine tastings and great food, and you have one of our all-time favorite bicycle tours.

 ***If this sounds great but you don't have time for the full 11 days, check out our Cycling the Dordogne, which features the first 7 days of this itinerary.***

 Highlights: Renaissance Brive, sidewalk cafés, special introductory dinnerArrive this afternoon in Brive-la-Gaillarde, just four hours by train from Paris.
 After we fit bicycles, you're free to explore this charming Renaissance town.
 This evening, we'll gather for a glass of wine and a welcome dinner together.

 Day 2: Bicycle to Rocamadour

 Highlights: Scenic cycling, visit Collonges-la-Rouge, Pilgrimage village of Rocamadour, goat cheese of RocamadourCycle south this morning to the red sandstone village of Collonges-la-Rouge, a longtime haven for craftsmen and artisans.
 Enjoy a picnic or a café lunch there and bicycle on to Rocamadour, the Medieval village and pilgrimage destination perched on the limestone cliffs of the causse de Gramat.
 Dinner together this evening, with a taste of Rocamadour's famous white goat cheese.
 Distance: 72 km (45 miles).